-Umschlagplatz was the square from which Warsaw’s Jewish community were sent to death camps during World War II, particularly to Treblinka.
+Umschlagplatz was the square from which Warsaw’s Jewish community were sent to death camps during World War Two, particularly to Treblinka.
 Today, a monument marks this tragic “assembly point”, from where thousands of people were transported.

 The Umschlagplatz is the area in Warsaw where the Jews from the Warsaw Ghetto were gathered in order to be deported to Treblinka Concentration Camp.

 In accordance with an order to liquidate the Warsaw ghetto and deport residents to forced labour camps, German SS and police units tried to resume mass deportations of Jews from Warsaw on January 18, 1943.
 A group of Jewish fighters, armed with pistols, infiltrated a column of Jews being forced to the Umschlagplatz and broke ranks to fight their German escorts.
 Most of these Jewish fighters died in the battle, but the attack sufficiently disoriented the Germans to allow the Jews arranged in columns at the Umschlagplatz a chance to disperse.
 This became known as the January revolt.

 Later in the same year, the Warsaw Ghetto Uprising took place.
 This was the 1943 act of Jewish resistance in the Warsaw Ghetto in German-occupied Poland to oppose Nazi Germany’s final effort to transport the remaining ghetto population to Majdanek and Treblinka death camps.

 The uprising started on 19 April when the ghetto inhabitants refused to surrender to the police commander SS-Brigadeführer Jürgen Stroop.
 It was the largest single revolt by Jews during World War Two and a total of 13,000 Jews died.